Zanz1barra/test2/README.txt

-This repository use for testing functionality Git and GitHub
+This repository usе for testing functionality Git and GitHub